Hardy Boyz: Team Xtreme (2000–2002)

 On the October 8 episode of Raw, the Hardy Boyz won the WCW Tag Team Championship from Booker T and Test.
 They lost the title to the Dudley Boyz two weeks later on SmackDown!.
 On the November 12 episode of Raw, they beat Booker T and Test again, but this time for the WWF Tag Team Championship.
-At Survivor Series on November 18, they lost the title to the Dudleys in a steel cage title unification match.
+At Survivor Series on November 18, they lost the title to the Dudley Boyz in a steel cage title unification match.
 This defeat led to a break up storyline that resulted in a match between the brothers at Vengeance on December 9.
 Jeff would emerge victorious after Lita, who was the special referee, failed to see Matt's foot on the rope.
 The storyline was dropped in January 2002 and they reunited.

 At No Way Out on February 17, the Hardy Boyz participated in a tag team turmoil match which was won by the APA.
 At WrestleMania X8 on March 17, along with the APA and the Dudley Boyz, the Hardyz challenged Billy and Chuck for the WWF Tag Team Championship in a four corners elimination match.
 The APA were eliminated by the Dudleyz, whom the Hardy Boyz managed to eliminate.
 In the end, they were pinned by the champions, therefore losing the opportunity.
 They then began a feud with the newcomer Brock Lesnar and his manager Paul Heyman.
 At Judgment Day on May 19, the Hardy Boyz lost to Lesnar and Heyman in a tag team match.